tomwheeler/mongodb-java-money-transfer/money-transfer-service/README.md

 1. Start the banking services (and optionally, the GUI showing the status and account balances)
-2. Run the `main` method in the `org.mongodb.ApplicationWorker` class (I'm just doing it from the IDE right now, but you could also run `mvn compile exec:java -Dexec.mainClass="org.mongodb.ApplicationWorker"` to do it)
+2. Run the `main` method in the `org.mongodb.workers.ApplicationWorker` class (I'm just doing it from the IDE right now, but you could also run `mvn compile exec:java -Dexec.mainClass="org.mongodb.workers.ApplicationWorker"` to do it)
 3. Run the `main` method in the `org.mongodb.Starter` class (from the IDE or `mvn compile exec:java -Dexec.mainClass="org.mongodb.Starter"`)